AykutSarac/jsoncrack.com/README.md

 # JSON Crack (jsoncrack.com)

-JSON Crack is a free, open-source data visualization app capable of visualization data formats such as JSON, YAML, XML, CSV and more, into interactive graphs.
+JSON Crack is a free, open-source data visualization app capable of visualizing data formats such as JSON, YAML, XML, CSV and more, into interactive graphs.
 With its intuitive and user-friendly interface, JSON Crack makes it easy to explore, analyze, and understand even the most complex data structures.
 Whether you're a developer working on a large-scale project or a data enthusiast looking to uncover hidden insights, JSON Crack has the tools and features you need to unlock the full potential of your data.

 ## Features
 - 💯 Free & open-source.